Related Practice Areas

 A workers’ compensation claim arising from an accident in a company vehicle or in your own vehicle while driving for work can be some of the most complex types to understand.

-Does Workers’ Compensation Cover Car Accidents?
+Will Workers’ Compensation Cover Car Accidents?

 A car accident while driving for work falls within the category of respondeat superior.
 This legal term means that the employer bears responsibility for the injuries of an employee while he or she is acting within the scope of employment.

-- Commuting to off-site jobs
+- Injured in a car commuting to off-site jobs

-- Making a delivery for your employer
+- Injured in a car making a delivery for your employer

 - Running an errand for your boss